earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/kanban-board.md

 ## Overview

-This board tracks all work on the `vibe-dev-kit` repository and the **Head First AI-Assisted Development** book project.
+This board tracks all work on the `ai-dev-kit` repository and the **Head First AI-Assisted Development** book project.

 **Structure:** All Kanban documentation lives under `KB/PM_and_Portfolio/kanban/`:
 - Epic overviews: `epics/Epic-X/Epic-X.md`